Cheng0829/EFOL-SL/README.md

 <summary>CUDA Out of Memory</summary>

-We run experiments with V100(32GB) GPU, please reduce the batch size if you don't have enough resources.
+We run experiments with V100(32GB) GPUs, please reduce the batch size if you don't have enough resources.
 Be aware that smaller batch size will hurt the performance for contrastive training
 If the issue persists after adjusting batch size, downgrade pytorch to as early as possible (e.g. LTS 1.8.1 as of 2021/03).
 This is possibly due to memory issues in higher pytorch versions.
 See <https://github.com/pytorch/pytorch/issues/67680> for more information.